Wolfyxon/lover/SECURITY.md

 Do not disclose the vulnerability before it's fully patched.

 ## Supported versions
+These versions will be patched if there's a security vulnerability.

 - ✅ Latest release
 - ✅ Latest pre-release (unless a newer full release is available)
 - ✅ Latest source code, all branches